adi3e08/adi3e08.github.io/_portfolio/ddp.md

 project_type : thesis
 permalink: /research/quantum-chaos
 date: 2016-06-15
 excerpt : Master's thesis carried out at IIT Madras.
 We study the connections between chaos and quantum entanglement.
+Studied entanglement in mixed states of quantized chaotic systems, focusing on the quantum coupled standard map.
 author_profile: False
 ---
 This work represents my master's thesis carried out at IIT Madras, with [Prof. Arul Lakshminarayan](https://sites.google.com/view/arulakshminarayan){:target="_blank"}.
+We study the connections between chaos and quantum entanglement.
+Studied entanglement in mixed states of quantized chaotic systems, focusing on the quantum coupled standard map.
+Explored entanglement dynamics with varied interaction strengths and environment dimensions.
+Identified a critical dimension where entanglement decreases, potentially posing challenges in contexts like quantum computing.

 You can view my complete thesis [here](https://drive.google.com/file/d/1Shu4J47R_wIqWh6opb5N7-mZth3mWA3c/view){:target="_blank"}.

 ## Summary
 Many physical systems in nature, for example, all atoms and molecules except the hydrogen atom (and related two-body atomic systems) exhibit chaos when treated classically [[1]](#1) [[2]](#2).
 The same atoms and molecules when treated quantum mechanically, exhibit quantum chaos [[3]](#3).
 Decoherence, which explains wavefunction collapse as the quantum nature of a system "leaks" into it's environment, is strongly influenced by chaos in the system / environment [[4]](#4).
 Also, quantum chaos is known to have an important place in the foundation of quantum statistical mechanics [[5]](#5).
 Thus, the study of quantum chaos becomes important from a general quantum mechanical perspective.